mosne/mosne_ff/README.md

-#  Mosne FrontEnd Framework
+#  Mosne Front-end Framework starter theme for WordPress
-##  What is Mosne FrontEnd Framework ?
+##  What is Mosne FF ?

 MOSNE FrontEnd Framework (FF) is a Front-end WordPress theme friendly boilerplate to help you to build your own WordPress theme with modern tools and a better productivity.